MBHallgren/moss_mkdocs/docs/installation.md

 Microbial Outbreak Surveillance System (MOSS) was designed to run on a linux distribution.
 It was both developed and tested on various Ubuntu distributions, and it is therefore **strongly** recommended that users of MOSS use Ubuntu as their operational system.
-The latest tested Ubuntu version is 21.10.
+The recommended ubuntu version is 20.04, as this the latest stables version for MinKNOW.

 ## Anaconda